bpmn-io/bpmn-js-guideline-validation/README.md

 - Unnecessary Gateway
 - Use of Parallel Gateway

-> Some of the guideline validations are just working properly, if another one is already fixed.
+> Some of the guideline validations are only working properly, if another one is already fixed.
 For example, you need to modell a start event for the symmetric modelling check.

 ## Licence
 MIT